Tomev/LSD/README.md

 - I generated a generic conference invitation e-mail, which was meant to offer something (conference attendance), but be related to the prompted field of work.
 See [safe.txt](safe.txt).

 I checked initial results and tweaked with the prompt a little bit (2h, watching the show on TV).
 Then, for each e-mail type, I queried the model 100 times.
 The results are as follows.
 LSD was able to recognize safe mail with 100% accuracy.
-Spam mail was classified as either spam or phishing in 48% and 43% of tests respectively.
+Spam mail was classified as either spam or phishing in 48 and 43 of the queries respectively.
 There was also one mislabeling as *spambot*.
-Phishing attempts were recognized 63 times, to of which were mislabelled, and otherwise considered safe.
-Analysis of the model chain-of-though led me to believe that the model considered 'From: "random.capital.com" <techcare98@gmail.com>' as sender-receiver rather than alias + address, which made a huge difference in its reasoning.
+Phishing attempts were recognized 63 times, two of which were mislabelled, and otherwise considered safe.
+Analysis of the model chain-of-though led me to believe that the model considered 'From: "random.capital.com" <techcare98@gmail.com>' as sender-receiver rather than alias-address, which made a huge difference in its reasoning.
 Overall, as an **additional** spam filter, LLMs seem a promising tool.
 I'd, however, advise more tweaks and experimental verification.

 ## Code

-I present the experiment version of the code below.
+I present the tested version of the code below.

 ```python
 from ollama import chat